-Also the interactive service marketing strategy did not have any influence on return on owners' investments but Internal marketing strategy and external/relationship marketing strategy did.

-- The holistic service marketing strategy had positive and significant relationship with customers' satisfaction in Nigerian service firms. - It was evident that the moderating influence of technology on the relationship between holistic service marketing strategy and customer satisfaction was positive and significant. - The customers satisfaction had positive and significant relationship with profitability in Nigerian service firms.
+Also the interactive service marketing strategy did not have any influence on return on owners' investments but Internal marketing strategy and external/relationship marketing strategy did.?
+The holistic service marketing strategy had positive and significant relationship with customers' satisfaction in Nigerian service firms.?
+It was evident that the moderating influence of technology on the relationship between holistic service marketing strategy and customer satisfaction was positive and significant.

+?
+The customers' satisfaction had positive and significant relationship with profitability in Nigerian service firms.

-IV.
-Discussion of Findings
+30 Discussion of Findings

 The summary of findings have been aggregated from the research results with the aim of arriving at conclusions that will underpin holistic service marketing strategies concepts that could enhance customers' satisfaction and realize corporate objectives of the service firms.
-They are the following

-- a) Interactive Marketing Strategy, Internal Marketing Strategy, and External Service Marketing Strategy influence on Service/Product Quality, Market Share, Return on Owners' Investment and Customers' Loyalty - The marketing concepts which are holistic and based comprehensive planning on and implementation of marketing programs, processes and activities are: interactive marketing, internal marketing and external/relationship marketing strategies.
-Interactive/integrative marketing strategy significantly positively and influenced market share service/product quality, customers' loyalty but did not positively impact on returns on owners' investment according to the research result of multiple regression test between the independent and dependent variables.
+Interactive/integrative marketing strategy has positively and significantly influenced service/product quality, market share and customers' loyalty but did not positively impact on returns on owners' investment according to the research result of multiple regression test between the independent and dependent variables.
 This is supported by the demographic analysis carried out on the staff and customers' questionnaires using mean method.
-The analyses revealed that staff prompt communication of errors in account to customers was 4.27, Attitudes of banks' workers to customers was 4.08. response to customers' complaints was 4.10 and practise of conflict of interests was 2.27.
+The analyses revealed that staff prompt communication of errors in account to customers was 4.27, Attitudes of banks' workers to customers was 4.08, response to customers' complaints was 4.10 and practise of conflict of interests was 2.27.
 The staff grand mean was 3.68 and customers' response grand mean was 3.03 with conflict of interests rated 2.18, it could be said that conflict of interests was low hence Interactive/Integrated Marketing Strategy did not impact positively on the return on owners' investment.